manishmadugula/Notes/SystemDesign/codewithmosh.md

 ## FULL OUTER JOIN
 - This Join can also be referred to as a FULL OUTER JOIN or a FULL JOIN.
 This query will return all of the records from both tables, joining records from the left table (table A) that match records from the right table (table B).
-- The below query doesn't work in mysql you need to use UNION to achieve it.
 ![](res/FULL_OUTER_JOIN.png)
 ```sql
 SELECT <select_list>